simplyprashant/Superstore-Sales-Analysis/README.md

 GROUP BY order_year
 ORDER BY order_year;
 ```
-This is result achieved.
 It is clear that the net sales and profit have generally increased throughout the years (2014-2017) except in 2015 where there was a small dip in sales as compared to the previous year.
+Profit has steadily increased throughout the years.

 ![Net Sales](Net_sales.png)